 Type of sanction is a classification of the different penal sanctions based on the judicial authority and the content of the sanction.

-The three forms of decided by the prosecution authority are:
+The types of sanctions decided by the prosecution authority (or civil servant with delegated authority to fine) are:

 - On the spot fine (only for less serious traffic- and customs offences)